Thoughts On Acupuncture Session

-Thursday I had my first acupuncture session.
-I filled out paperwork much like you’d fill out in any doctor’s office about yourself.
+Thursday, I had my first acupuncture session.
+I filled out paperwork much like you’d fill out at any doctor’s office, about myself and my health.
+I had what is called a Jin Shin treatment.

 He worked on the front of my body, then on the back.
 I could feel slight pressure from the needles.
+Then he massaged my feet, back, and shoulders.

 I am open to this way of healing.
 I’ll keep you updated on my progress.